Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 > If a card is played that matches something on the table, then the player ***must*** capture, as described above.
 However, there is no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
 {.is-warning}

+### Phase 2
+After playing a card from hand, the player then takes a card from the draw pile and plays it to the table in a similar fashion.
+- **If it belongs to the same month as another card in the field**, then the cards *match*, and this matching pair is stacked together to indicate that it will be captured.
+- **If the card matches with two cards in the field**, then the player may choose which one they capture.
+- **If the card matches a triplet (stack of three cards) in the field**, then it is stacked atop them, to indicate that all three will be captured along with the played card.
+- **If the played card does not match any card**, then it remains on the field, and may subsequently be captured by other played cards.
+- **If the card matches with a pair created in Phase 1 *and nothing else***, then the card is stacked atop that pair to form a triplet.
+This triplet is not captured by the player, and remains on the field.
+- **If the card matches with a pair created in Phase 1 *and some other card***, then it is stacked atop the other card to indicate its capture.
+No triplet is formed.
+- **If the card is a joker**, then the player immediately captures it.
+They then take another card from the draw pile and play it in lieu of the joker.

+### Phase 3
+After playing both their cards - one from their hand, and one from the draw pile - the player takes any captured cards into their score pile.
+As a rule of thumb, the captures will be stacks of either 2 or 4 cards (but *not* 3 cards).

+Any points earned for *special achievements* should also be handled at this time.

 > As is typical of hanafuda games, each player's score pile should **be kept face-up and laid out on the table**, so that its contents are fully visible to all players.
 Ideally, the cards should also be arranged by type (Brights, Animals, Ribbons, and Chaff) to make detecting yaku easier.
 {.is-warning}